Skip to main content

 Payout schedules

-With the Timma Pay, we support three different payout schedules and you may change it anytime by contacting our customer support.
+With the Timma Pay, we support four different payout schedules and you may change it anytime by contacting our customer support.
 The different options are

 Please note that if there are are bank holidays or weekends, they will add delay to payouts since bank transfers are not being done during those days